 Big Data applications in agriculture

 Big Data and machine learning are huge in predicting things like when you might want to use certain pesticides.
 The US has regulations around not using certain pesticides 24 hours before a “predicted rain storm” of more than an inch of rain.
 So how do you get that information out to the farmers who are about to spray their fields?

 One Talend customer is trying to help farmers better understand their soil.
 They have found this really interesting way of providing a mobile lab that these farmers can use, because it’s currently very expensive to get a soil analysis.
 They’ve also built a hand-held x-ray machine that takes a soil analysis to figure out things like nitrogen and potassium levels, and which types of fertilizers or crops can be used to make adjustments in the soil.

 The cloud is a huge topic in agribusiness right now.
 The scope of available data is pushing most industries to cloud environments, but there’s an added challenge in the agriculture industry.
 Check out the full episode, above, for more on this conversation.

-Watch the whole episode of Craft Beer & Data for more on big data in agriculture, including a story about a coder in Japan who owned a cucumber farm, concerns about how all this data might be used against farmers, and more.
+Watch the whole episode of Craft Beer and Data for more on Big Data in agriculture, including a story about a coder in Japan who owned a cucumber farm, concerns about how all this data might be used against farmers, and more.

 And catch up on all of Season 1 on YouTube.